 By Rodrigo Campos

-NEW YORK, April 13 (Reuters) - U.S. stocks were set to fall at the open on Friday as concerns over Spain’s rising borrowing costs resurfaced and after disappointing Chinese growth data, and banks fell after quarterly results.
+NEW YORK, April 13 (Reuters) - U.S. stock index futures fell on Friday as concerns over Spain’s rising borrowing costs resurfaced and after disappointing Chinese growth data, and banks fell after quarterly results.

 “The Chinese GDP number was weaker than expected and everyone had used it as an excuse to rally yesterday,” said Peter Boockvar, equity strategist at Miller Tabak & Co in New York.

-“JPMorgan is down after what seemed a better than expected quarter, we’re seeing further weakness in Spain and Europe we should give some of (the recent gains) back,” Boockvar said.
+“JPMorgan is down after what seemed a better than expected quarter, we’re seeing further weakness in Spain and Europe we should give some of (the previous gains) back,” Boockvar said.

 The S&P 500 added more than 2 percent in the two previous sessions as immediate concerns over rising yields in Spain and Italy ebbed and on bets the Chinese GDP data would surprise on the upside.